 Come to your scheduled appointment with the pet, surrender fee, vet paperwork, and the About Me form filled out.

-We require a surrender fee with each pet that comes in to help cover the cost of their care while they are here.
+We require a surrender fee with each pet that comes in to help cover the cost of their care, shots and spay or neuter while they are here.
 Please bring this with you in the form of cash, check, or card at the time of your appointment.

-*Subject to additional fees if pet is not fixed, needs to be taken in on the spot, or is being surrendered from a different county.
+*Subject to additional fees if pet needs to be taken in on the spot, or is being surrendered from a different county.